slimapi/coding-standard/standard.md

 </td>
    </tr>
   </table>

-## Multiple Empty Lines
-Multiple consecutive newlines in a file are not allowed.

 ## Class Declarations
 The opening brace of a class must be on the line after the definition by itself.